TheUntraceable/TheUntraceable/README.md

 4. Do what I want.

 ### __Possibilities__
-1. Possibly get into Cyber Security a little bit.
+1. Get into Cyber Security.
 2. Possibly get into Machine Learning a little bit.
-3. Possibly get into Data Science a little bit.
+3. Possibly get into Data Science.

 ## __How do I get in touch?__
 I’m looking to collaborate on pretty much anything, so if you have a project in mind, please reach out!
-- Discord: The Untraceable#4852
+- Discord: TheUntraceable
-- Email: TheUntraceable@TheUntraceable.tech
+- Email: TheUntraceable@The-Untraceable.xyz